dalvira/registerme/README.md

 npx json-server --watch db.json

-In a new terminal window:
+In a new terminal window each:

+yarn start

 npx react-native run-ios